-Los Viejos — The Old Guys — help Nationals make World Series
+Los Viejos — The Old Guys — help Nationals make Series

 Like Scherzer and Sánchez , Rodney is one of a half-dozen members of the Nationals to already have appeared in a World Series (only one, little-used reliever Hunter Strickland, has won a title).

-Rodney’s been a key part of the late-season rebirth of the team’s bullpen: He’s allowed two hits and zero runs in 2 2/3 innings in the playoffs.
+Rodney has been a key part of the late-season rebirth of the team’s bullpen: He has allowed two hits and zero runs in 2 2/3 innings in the playoffs.

 “I look at them, and they’re not old to me,” 55-year-old manager Dave Martinez said.
 “They’re playing like I’ve seen them play when they were 27, 28.”

 Sure, the Nationals do have a couple of kids playing key roles in starting outfielders Juan Soto, 20, and Victor Robles, 22.
-But there’s not much else at that end of the spectrum, which is why when second baseman Brian Dozier, who’s 32, was asked what advice he’s giving the younger guys, he chuckled and responded: “Younger guys?
+But there’s not much else at that end of the spectrum, which is why when second baseman Brian Dozier, 32, was asked what advice he’s giving the younger guys, he chuckled and responded: “Younger guys?
 You mean the two that’s in here?”

 Dozier thinks it’s important to have a lot of veterans at this time of year — players who have been around are used to dealing with distractions such as an increased media presence and have a better grasp of how to, as he put it, “slow the game down a lot more” when the pressure increases.